Today’s Wonder of the Day was inspired by Sadie. Sadie Wonders, “Who created the first circus?” Thanks for WONDERing with us, Sadie!

-Although many people believe the circus got its start in ancient Rome, it’s actually much more modern than that.
-The Roman circus was more like the modern racetrack.
+Have you ever WONDERed how long circuses have existed?
+Many people think the circus got its start in ancient Rome.
+However, it’s actually much more modern than that.
+The Roman circus was more like modern racetracks.
 The only thing it had in common with the modern circus was its name.

 The father of the modern circus was Englishman Philip Astley.
-As a member of the cavalry in the Seven Years’ War, he learned to train horses.
-After the war, he continued to develop his talent with horses and became a showman.
+He learned to train horses in the Seven Years’ War.
+After the war, he used his talent with horses to become a showman.

-In the late eighteenth century, Astley combined his horse show with other elements of modern theater in a show that took place in a circular arena.
+In the late eighteenth century, Astley combined his horse show with other elements of theater.
+The show took place in a circular arena.
 What did he call it?
 The circus, of course!
 (Circus means “circle” in Latin.)

-To keep his show from getting boring, Astley began to add new acts over time.
-Between horse acts, he introduced acrobats, dancers and jugglers.
-He also added a character he borrowed from local theater: the clown.
+To keep his show from getting boring, Astley added new acts over time.
+Between horse acts, there were acrobats, dancers, and jugglers.
+He also added a character from local theater: the clown.

 Within a few years, the modern circus had been created.
-Over the next decade, the circus grew in popularity with new circuses opening in France, Russia and the United States.
+Over the next decade, it grew in popularity.
+Circuses opened in France, Russia and the United States.

-These early circuses usually had permanent homes in large buildings.
-In the young United States, though, there weren’t many cities large enough to support a permanent circus building.
+These early circuses had permanent homes in large buildings.
+In the young United States, though, there weren’t many cities large enough to hold a permanent circus building.